JIC-CSB/jicbioimage.transform/README.rst

 - Built in functionality for generating audit trails of the image transforms applied
+- Cross-platform: Linux, Mac and Windows are all supported
 - Works with Python 2.7, 3.3 and 3.4

 Related packages